cassowary714/uig/README.md

 * Edit `Constants.py` with your API key and DSN for database support.
 * `python main.py` (or hook it up to WSGI/nginx/something; it's a standard Flask application)
 * http://localhost:5000
+* Working?
+Good.
+Now run `rqworker`, or all of your page submissions will just stay in queue forever.